 A.W.O.L. is BVU's alternative spring break program.
-In the past fourteen years we have sent around 375 volunteers 100,000 miles to volunteer 14,000 hours of service!
-We have volunteered in four different countries and ten different states.
+In the past sixteen years we have sent around 543 volunteers 123,000 miles to volunteer 18,000 hours of service!
+We have volunteered in five different countries and ten different states.

 Mission: To immerse students in different cultures, heightened social awareness, and to advocate life-long social action through service on a local, regional, national and international level.

-This year's student coordinators Lauren Whitt, Dominique Daily, and Zach Ahren have developed three wonderful trips!
+This year's student coordinators Zach Ahrens, Bonnie Keller, and Emily Phipps have developed four wonderful trips!

 Advisors: Dr. Ashley Farmer-Hanson and Dr. Matt Hanson